audeering/auglib/docs/examples.rst

 .. === Document starts here ===

+Augmentation examples,
+showing you
-Here we will collect augmentation examples, showing you how to solve certain augmentation tasks or how to combine :mod:`auglib` with external augmentation solutions.
+how to solve certain augmentation tasks.

 Let's start with loading an example file to augment.